scot-taylor-ibm/compare-comply/index.md

 Compare and Comply brings together a functionally rich set of integrated, automated Watson APIs to input a file to identify sections, lists (numbered and bulleted), footnotes, and tables, converting these items into a structured HTML format.
 Furthermore, classification of this structured format is annotated and output as JSON with labeled elements, types, categories, and other information.

-## Beta features
-{: #beta_features}

-IBM will release services, features, and language support that are classified as beta or experimental.
-These capacities can be unstable, can change frequently, and can be discontinued with short notice.
-They are provided so you can evaluate their functionality.
-A beta or experimental capacity might not provide the same level of performance or compatibility that generally released capacities provide.
-These capacities are not designed for use in a production environment, and any such use is at your own risk.

 To get started with the service, see the [Getting started](/docs/services/compare-comply/getting-started.html) page.